ipchama/rislive/README.md

   --output-plugin OUTPUT_PLUGIN, -op OUTPUT_PLUGIN
                         Load an external plugin to process incoming RIS data.
                         This will override other output and format options.
+  --output-plugin-config-data OUTPUT_PLUGIN_CONFIG_DATA, -opc OUTPUT_PLUGIN_CONFIG_DATA
+                        Config data to be passed to the plugin if --output- plugin was used.
+Will be passed as is and format will depend on the plugin.
   --output {screen,socket}, -o {screen,socket}
                         Where to send the data.
 Defaults to stdout.
   --socket-path SOCKET_PATH, -s SOCKET_PATH